When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 In more serious cases (like accidents), you may be subject to a blood test for alcohol.

 If alcohol is found in your blood, there may be more severe consequences.
-Even if you have no-fault at the occurrence of an unwanted incident, you may be deemed guilty.
+Even if you have no fault in the occurrence of an unwanted incident, you may be deemed guilty.
 You may also be charged seriously, and insurance may not cover your losses.

 So be safe and use taxis when you use alcohol.
 You can come back later to retrieve your car.